JOINT REPLACEMENT: KNEE-TEP

 We distinguish between total knee replacements and partial knee replacements for artificial knee joints.
 I carefully determine which prosthesis is suitable for you beforehand based on the clinical examination, as well as X-rays or MRI scans.

-- EXTRA stabilizing implants or hinged prostheses
+• EXTRA stabilizing implants or axis-guided prostheses

-- INLAYS as meniscus replacement made of
+• INLAYS as meniscus replacement made of highly cross-linked polyethylene

 Professional Knee Replacement in Mainz: Your Expert for Artificial Knee Joints